Graduate Application Process

 - One year of relevant clinical professional nursing experience is required prior to entering into any of the clinical courses in the three program tracks.

-- We recommend you apply by November 1 for spring admission and May 1 for fall admission.
+- For the Education and Leadership in Health Systems tracks, we recommend you apply by November 1 for spring admission and May 1 for fall admission.
 Applications are reviewed once they are complete.